hyperoslo/Compass/README.md

 about what its presenting.
 Controllers become agnostic and views stay stupid.
 The user experience stays the same but the logic and separation of concerns become clearer.
 The outcome is that your application will become more modular by default.
-Anything could potentially be displayed from anywhere but do tread safe, with great power comes great responsibility.
+Anything could potentially be presented from anywhere, but remember, with great power comes great responsibility.

 ## Setup